 Two of the most important things an entrepreneur needs in her business are goals and revenue.
 If your company isn’t making money (or raising money) then you are not a business.
 But knowing the right milestones and goals to pursue that positions your company for growth and investment can be confusing.
 When I first started my company and made projections of how much money I wanted to make in the first year, I started with basic goals like sell to 100 schools and make $250,000.
 However, I had yet to identify the specific actions I needed to take, the resources needed for those activities, and how much money was necessary to accomplish all of this.
 Once I started to understand how to create Revenue-Generating Milestones™ and tying them to action items and dollar signs, I was in a much better place to position my company to be attractive to investors.
-To help you move further along, here are five tips and a FREE workbook that will help you create Revenue-Generating Milestones™ and money.
+To help you move further along, here are five tips and a FREE quick guide that will help you create Revenue-Generating Milestones™ and money.

 Identify specific activities